 I'm a historian and curator, specialising in the history of bodily fluids and the material culture of early modern science and medicine.
 I recently defended my dissertation Fluid Bodies: Physiology and Chemistry in the Eighteenth-Century Boerhaave School (2018) at the University of Groningen.
 I currently work as curator of medical collections at the Erasmus University Medical Centre in Rotterdam.
-As of 2019, I am visiting research fellow at the Groningen Research Institute for the Study of Culture.
+As of December 2019, I am NWO Rubicon research fellow at the Institute for Medical Humanities, Durham University.

 In my research I focus specifically on:

 History of Science and Medicine

 In my PhD project I examined the role of bodily fluids and chemistry in eighteenth-century medicine and Dutch Enlightenment culture.
 My dissertation argues that at the turn of the eighteenth century, the introduction of new chemical research methods and instruments crucially changed the perception of bodily fluids, which contributed to a new understanding of the human body and a new system of medicine.

 Material and Visual Culture

 Whereas most scholars analyse objects still extant today, I also study those materials – such as blood and earwax – that have not been stored and saved.
 Though this poses challenges to the historian, I develop innovative methods to reconstruct past collections and think about the materiality of materials in the early modern period.
 These include making eighteenth-century instruments, like Herman Boerhaave’s little furnace, with which I perform early modern experiments on raw materials.